-Finance website Nerd Wallet point out that in these circumstances the paperwork will be a big job: “You’ll need to provide documentation such as hospital records, court statements or other evidence that supports your claim.”
-In this instance you really should bring in tax experts like Defense Tax to argue your case.
+Finance website Nerd Wallet points out that in these circumstances the paperwork will be a big job: “You will have to provide documentation like court statements, hospital records or other evidence that supports your claim.”
+In this instance, you really should bring in tax experts like Defense Tax to argue your case.

 The Journal of Accountancy deals with other circumstances under which an FTA can be offered to you too.
 Where you “received an FTA more than three tax years prior to the tax return in question,” you could also qualify.